wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-protect-with-drm.md

 Media Services provides a service for delivering Microsoft PlayReady licenses.
 Media Services also provides APIs that let you configure the rights and restrictions that you want for the PlayReady DRM runtime to enforce when a user plays back protected content.
 When a user requests PlayReady protected content, the player application will request a license from the AMS license service.
 The AMS license service will issue a license to the player if it is authorized.
 A PlayReady license contains the decryption key that can be used by the client player to decrypt and stream the content.

 >[AZURE.NOTE] Currently, Media Services does not provide a Widevine license server.
-You can use the following AMS partners to help you deliver Widevine licenses:  [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).
+You can use the following AMS partners to help you deliver Widevine licenses: [Axinom](http://www.axinom.com/press/ibc-axinom-drm-6/), [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).
 >
-> For more information, see: integration with  [castLabs](/documentation/articles/media-services-castlabs-integration).
+> For more information, see: integration with [Axinom](/documentation/articles/media-services-axinom-integration) and [castLabs](/documentation/articles/media-services-castlabs-integration).

 Media Services supports multiple ways of authorizing users who make key requests.
 The content key authorization policy could have one or more authorization restrictions: open or token restriction.
 The token restricted policy must be accompanied by a token issued by a Secure Token Service (STS).
 Media Services supports tokens in the [Simple Web Tokens](https://msdn.microsoft.com/zh-cn/library/gg185950.aspx#BKMK_2) (SWT) format and [JSON Web Token](https://msdn.microsoft.com/zh-cn/library/gg185950.aspx#BKMK_3) (JWT) format.
 For more information, see Configure the content key’s authorization policy.